amacdougall/blog-posts/pp_01_command.md

 raw model information, and so we should be able to revert to any previous state by loading a snapshot we've stored as a JSON string.

-This worked pretty well, in fact. # TODO: further explanation

-Although our whole-app-state-based history system was promising, and although its outstanding bugs could have been resolved, we knew we wanted a much more incremental and flexible approach.
-Instead of serializing the entire app state on every user action, why not store only the relevant delta?
+This worked pretty well, in fact.
+Many actions could be undone just by piping model updates from Javascript to Flash.
+But although this system showed promise, and its outstanding bugs could have been resolved, we knew we wanted a much more incremental and flexible approach.
+Instead of serializing the entire application state on every user action, why not store only the relevant delta?

 ### Design Patterns to the Rescue

 After some internal discussion, we settled on the classic undo implementation: the Command pattern.
-I first used the Command pattern in Java land, and although I respected its power, I dreaded the tedium of defining customized command classes, potentially one for every possible user action, each containing copies of the state necessary to reverse and repeat the action.
+I first used the Command pattern in Java land, and although I respected its power, I dreaded the tedium of defining customized command classes.
+In the traditional Command implementation, there might be one for every possible user action, each containing copies of the state necessary to reverse and repeat the action.
 As I thought about it, however, I realized that Javascript and its more straitlaced cousin Actionscript 3 were well-suited to the pattern -- considerably more so than Java and C++, where the pattern accumulated its original mindshare.

 ## Commands for Controls